DylanNguyenGit/Cladogram-Drawer/README.md

 Note how RedFox has no spaces as the name can't have spaces.
 Canidae is followed by 3 and 4 as it encompasses RedFox and Canis.

+The file menu options allows for opening of another text file or saving and overrriding the currently selected file.

 # Future Goals
-Add a better UI functionality like saving, resizing window, and deletion <br />
+Add a better UI functionality like deletion <br />
 Fix bug that appears to break manual cladograms at sufficient sizes <br />